kenmck3772/theclanhearth.com/README.md

 - Ensure `npm run build:css:prod` completes without errors.
 - Don't commit compiled files under `css/`—they are ignored.

+For more details and a short checklist, see `CONTRIBUTING.md`.

 ## Notes

 - Compiled CSS files (`css/*.css`) and `node_modules/` are ignored in the repository.